GeraldRyan/htmlcssjsObjectTemplates/Notes.md

 overflow(sh) => shorthand for -x/-y => visible (spills), hidden (clips), scroll, auto

+Combinators:
+-- for more on combinators, see Haskell Curry.
+It's a whole field.
+' ' Descendant combinator (yes, empty space is a combinator; see the docs)
+> child combinator
++ adjacent sibling selector
+~ general sibling combinator

 **Shorthand properties cheatsheet**
 <!-- reminder if values aren't set in shorthand they override previous values with inherit -->